Sguazz/Scales/README.md

 ### What is this?

-This little project is excuse to learn Haskell as I dump stuff I'm learning about music theory.
+This little project is an excuse to learn Haskell as I dump stuff I'm learning about music theory.

 For the time being it's mostly about scales and modes, hence the highly